Sue9104/web-manual/interface/owner-project-management.md

 ![](/assets/project_management.overview.png)

-## Project Detail
+### Detail

+#### Information

-- **Information**: All the settings can be adjusted except creation date, such as project name, deadline, priority level, visibility level, source and target languages.
+All the settings can be adjusted except creation date, such as project name, deadline, priority level, visibility level, source and target languages.

 ![](/assets/project_management.overview.information.png)

   - If you want to add more people to the project after creation who must be registered first, operation with "add members" panel.

+#### Schedule

-- **Schedule**: The project schedule are divided into two categories for display: project stage shedule and member schedule.
+The project schedule are divided into two categories for display: project stage shedule and member schedule.
 "Allocate" and "Conflict-handle" button are two quick way to allocate items and handle conflict items.

 ![](/assets/project_management.schedule.png)

+#### Upload

-- **Import Files**: Just click the "Upload" button to add or append items.
+Just click the "Upload" button to add or append items.
 Current support format is csv (comma-delimited) and format can be download through "Format Help" button.

 ![](/assets/project_management.upload.png)

+#### Release

-- **Version Control**: Just click the "Export" button, and a new version is released.
+Just click the "Export" button, and a new version is released.
 Moreover, all histroical versions are listed below the button.

 ![](/assets/project_management.release.png)

-## Allocate
+## Assignment

 Allocation is the first step of translation process.
 Master should allocate items to translators after project creation.
 All the items are list here.